Systems-Imaging-Bioinformatics-Lab/snakeseqtools/README.md

 # Before running
 Modify all config files in the `config` folder to include sample details to be analyzed and required index paths as per specifications.
 You can also specify custom options for the trimming and alignment steps.
+Also, modify `sbat` files to set greatlakes account name and custom memory/core requirements.

 Samples can be run in single or paired ended modes, and the corresponding option can be specified in the `config.yaml` file as `se` or `pe` respectively.
 All input files must have the format `.fq.gz` and be placed a folder called `input` .
 Paired ended samples must be specified in the following format: `sample_1.fq.gz, sample_2.fq.gz`.
 Multiple samples can be specified under the keyword `samples` in the `config.yaml` file in the following format (note the space between `-` and `sample`):